NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

     Index indices[blockHeader.numEntries + 1];

     /*iterate through all the entries in the block and copy them to the array indices.
-        Also insert indexval at appropriate position in the indices array.*/
+        Also insert indexval at appropriate position in the indices array maintaining the ascending order.*/

     if (blockHeader.numEntries != MAX_KEYS_LEAF) {
         // (leaf block has not reached max limit.)